ulfaslak/covid19_mobility/covid19.compute.dtu.dk/content/posts/new_corona_and_travel.md

 There have been two recent, highly publicized outbreaks of COVID-19 in Denmark; one in Aarhus and another in Ringsted.
 Both outbreaks started around the same time, approximately on July 28.
 Both are highly localized, the one in Ringsted, among workers at a butchery and the one in Aarhus was among visitors to a cultural center.
-The outbreaks may related to so-called 'superspreading' events, and regardless of their specific nature, these local flare-ups are events that we expect to happen based on how we understand viruses spread when the fraction of susceptible individuals is very high.
+The outbreaks may be related to so-called 'superspreading' events, and regardless of their specific nature, these local flare-ups are events that we expect to happen based on how we understand viruses spread when the fraction of susceptible individuals is very high.

 Both spreading events received a large amount of media attention, and with overall case numbers going up on the affected - and nearby - regions, new lockdown restrictions were - and are - being advertised by government and municipalities.
 As we learned early on, lockdown strongly impacts travel patterns.